 - Google Cloud Storage Client Library

 Google Cloud Storage is useful for storing and serving large files.
 Additionally, Cloud Storage offers the use of access control lists (ACLs), and the ability to resume upload operations if they're interrupted, and many other features.
-(The GCS client library makes use of this resume capability automatically for your app, providing you with a robust way to stream data into GCS.)
+(The Google Cloud Storage client library makes use of this resume capability automatically for your app, providing you with a robust way to stream data into Google Cloud Storage.)

-The GCS client library lets your application read files from and write files to buckets in Google Cloud Storage (GCS).
-This library supports reading and writing large amounts of data to GCS, with internal error handling and retries, so you don't have to write your own code to do this.
+The Google Cloud Storage client library lets your application read files from and write files to buckets in Google Cloud Storage.
+This library supports reading and writing large amounts of data to Google Cloud Storage, with internal error handling and retries, so you don't have to write your own code to do this.
 Moreover, it provides read buffering with prefetch so your app can be more efficient.